Fuling jiabing

 is a traditional snack food of Beijing and is an integral part of the city's culture.
 It is a pancake-like snack made from flour, sugar, and fuling (Poria), rolled around nuts, honey, and other ingredients.
-The flour can be mixed with fuling (Wolfiporia extensa), a kind of Chinese medicine from Yunnan province that is used to rid the spleen of dampness.
+The flour can be mixed with fuling (Wolfiporia extensa), a Chinese medicinal fungus native to Yunnan province that is used in TCM to ‘rid the spleen of dampness’.
 Different ingredients are rolled into the pancakes making a variety of Fuling jiabing.
 The pancakes can be carved into beautiful patterns, too.

 It used to be a light snack served to the royal family or governmental officials in the Qing Dynasty.
 Now it has become a must-have snack of Beijing.
-Daoxiangchun (稻香村) is the known for its Fuling jiabing.
+Daoxiangchun (稻香村) is renowned for the excellence of its Fuling jiabing.